How do I configure my linux system to allow JACK to use realtime scheduling?

 3. Logout and back in

 None of the changes you have made above will have any effect until you logout and back in.
-You do not need to reboot your system or reinstall any software.
+If that does not work, try rebooting.
+In either case, you do not need to reinstall any software.